mcosovic/JuliaGrid.jl/docs/src/tutorials/perunit.md

 printBusData(analysis; show)
 ```

-Here, the voltage magnitudes in per-units represent line-to-neutral voltages for each bus, while the powers are independent of whether they are three-phase or single-phase, since they are expressed in per-units.
+Here, the voltage magnitudes expressed as per-unit values represent line-to-neutral voltages for each bus, while the powers are independent of whether they are three-phase or single-phase, since they are expressed as per-unit values.